-Statia is far from mass tourism, so do not expect to find a lot of shops and people.
-It is a preserved island, where life is calm, rocked by the lapping waves and the air of the ocean !!
+Statia is far from mass tourism, so do not expect to find a lot of shopping, miles of sandy beaches or a hopping night life.

 Currency: US dollars